deciomontanhani/MLClone/README.md

 ```

 ## Modules
-I decided to create some modules for better build performance and code organization.
+I decided to create some modules for better build performance, code organization and reuse.

 #### Alamofake
 It's my network layer with a funny name!
 I built using URLSession, with some Request/Response logs.